-

 When does a tax amount due become "delinquent"?

-The Wisconsin Department of Revenue (DOR) considers a tax "delinquent" when the due date of an assessment has passed, and any statutory appeal rights have expired.
+The Wisconsin Department of Revenue considers a tax "delinquent" when the due date of an assessment passes, and after the expiration of any statutory appeal rights.
 Once delinquent, the debt is subject to collection action.

-To avoid collection action, pay the liability immediately or, if unable to pay in full, contact the DOR to request assistance in resolving your balance.
+To avoid collection action, pay the liability immediately or, if unable to pay in full, contact us to request assistance in resolving your balance.

-When requesting information regarding a delinquent account, please provide the following information:
+When contacting us about a delinquent account, have the following information available:

-- The name and mailing address of the debtor.
+- Name and mailing address of the debtor

-- A telephone number where you may be contacted between the hours of 7:45 a.m. and 4:30 p.m.
-CST.
+- Telephone number where you may be contacted from the hours of 7:45 a.m. to 4:30 p.m.
+CST

-- A social security number (SSN), federal employer identification number (FEIN), or account number from a Department of Revenue notice.
+- Social security number (SSN), federal employer identification number (FEIN), or Wisconsin tax number

 -